CIOSC/CAS-Digital-Credentials/scheme/scheme.md

 * This scheme specifies the minimum requirements to enable the development of a conformity assessment program for: **digital credential management systems** that **issue**, **manage**, **store**, **present**,and **verify** machine‐readable digital credentials.
 This includes: **digital trust services** which is defined as including **verifiable data registries**, **issuing and verifying services**, and **digital wallets**.
 * The intended application of the conformity assessment scheme is in relation to product certification criteria under [ISO/IEC17065](https://www.iso.org/standard/46568.html).

+This scheme is being developed in accordance with the direction [Government of Canada Digital Credentials](https://www.canada.ca/en/government/system/digital-government/digital-government-innovations/digital-credentials.html) direction:

+"_Canadians expect easy, secure, and trusted access to digital services.
+They want to control who can and—more importantly—can’t, access their digital information.
+Digital credentials offer Canadians the ability to confirm their identity during service transactions.
+Government is looking to leverage new technology to meet this need, while ensuring that trust is maintained and privacy is protected when interacting with government in Canada.
+As the digital credentials ecosystem evolves, the credentials could be used by other public and private sector services._"

 # Conformity Assessment Scheme
 A general overview of the [conformity assessment process](./conformity-assessment-process.md)